Geography of Minot, North Dakota

-The geography of Minot, North Dakota is treated extensively in this article.

-Physical geography

-Minot, North Dakota is located in the Drift Prairie region of north central North Dakota, at 48°13′59″N 101°17′32″W.
+Minot, North Dakota, is located in the Drift Prairie region of north central North Dakota, at 48°13′59″N 101°17′32″W.

 According to the U.S. Census Bureau, the city has a total area of 14.6 mi2.
 It is almost entirely land; the Souris River, its numerous surrounding oxbow lakes, and a few creeks take up just 0.14% of the city's total landmass.

 The elevation of the river at the city center is 1556 ft.
 The valley sits some 160 ft below the surrounding plains; the elevation at the Minot International Airport on "North Hill" is 1716 ft.

 The city is located along the Souris River (also known as the Mouse River), some 30 km from its southernmost point near Velva.
 It eventually turns northwest and meets with the Assiniboine River, which eventually flows into Hudson Bay.

+The population of Richardson's ground squirrels is extremely high in the inner-city area where there are fewer predators to hunt them.
+This has been known to cause issues with the squirrels tearing up fields with their tunneling, and causing minor property damage by hollowing out areas beneath structures.